aubreymoore/GBIF-insect-species-counts/README.md

 Count the number records for each state.
 ```
-sqlite> -- count the number of species for each state
 sqlite> .mode column
 sqlite> .width 20 15
 sqlite> SELECT stateProvince, count(*) AS species_count